 Museums/Interpretive Centers: Both the Shiloh Battlefield and the Corinth Civil War Interpretive Center have large exhibit spaces dedicated to showing visitors the tools of war, the people who used those tools, and the effects of their use.

-Audio Visuals/Films: Both the Shiloh Battlefield and the Corinth Civil War Interpretive Center have excellent films and hands-on displays.
-Shiloh Battlefield is now showing the brand new 2012 film, Shiloh - Fiery Trial.
-The Corinth center has two modern, state of the art films - one on the Battle of Shiloh and one on the Battle of Corinth, and a new movie entitled Corinth: A Town Amidst War.
+Audio Visuals/Films: Both the Shiloh Battlefield and the Corinth Civil War Interpretive Center have excellent films and displays.
+Shiloh Battlefield is now showing the award-winning film, Shiloh: Fiery Trial.
+The Corinth Center has two short modern, state of the art films - one on the Battle of Shiloh and one on the Battle of Corinth, and a new movie entitled Corinth: A Town Amidst War.

-Auto Tour: The Shiloh Battlefield has a 12.7 mile auto tour route with 20 tour stops at such famous places as Bloody Pond, the Hornet's Nest, and the Albert Sidney Johnston death site.
+Self-Guided Auto Tour: The Shiloh Battlefield has a 12.7 mile auto tour route with 22 tour stops at such famous places as the Peach Orchard, the Hornet's Nest, and the Albert Sidney Johnston death site.
 Visitors may also take auto and walking tours of Civil War Corinth, MS. This route includes surviving Civil War fortifications, homes used by Civil War Generals, and portions of the Corinth Battlefield.

-Living History: Both Shiloh and Corinth host several living history events throughout the year, mostly from April to October.
-The major event each year is the Battle of Shiloh anniversary living history demonstration.
+Living History: Both Shiloh and Corinth host several living history and special events throughout the year, mostly from April to October.
+Go to our park calendar for a schedule.